u-wave/http-api/README.md

 [License](#license)

 > Note: üWave is still under development.
 Particularly the `u-wave-core` and
-> `u-wave-api-v1` modules will change a lot before the "official" 1.0.0 release.
+> `u-wave-http-api` modules will change a lot before the "official" 1.0.0
-> Make sure to always upgrade both of them at the same time.
+> release.
+Make sure to always upgrade both of them at the same time.

 ## Getting Started

 ```
-npm install u-wave-api-v1
+npm install u-wave-http-api
 ```

 The module exports a middleware that can be used with express-style HTTP request